 "Traditionally, one of the biggest barriers of effective IT has been friction in the system.
 Cloud gets rid of all that friction.
 Computing resources are available in minutes.
 And the cloud provider takes care of configuring and managing them.
 Magic, right?"

-- Bernard Golden, Vice President of Cloud Strategy at Captial One
+- Bernard Golden, Vice President of Cloud Strategy at Capital One

 As technology continues to play an increasing role in business strategy, implementing cloud and AI into the finance industry has gained support from organizations and their leadership.
 The CEO of JP Morgan, Jamie Dimon, also discussed his confidence in the cloud in JP Morgan’s most recent annual report.